dpflores/diff_control/README.md

 Yesterday, we learned how to simulate and watch our robot, and its sensors, now it's time to control it.

-First, let's update the repository to get any changes that have been made
+First, let's update the repository to get any changes that have been made.
+In the `diff_control` directory, run

   ```
   $ git pull